 There is however a giant void at the centre of its universe.
 All the king's horses etc. cannot bring the main character to life.
 Harrison Ford's performance as Rick Deckard (the "Blade Runner" of the title) is not the problem here.
 It's the overly simplistic narrative: From beginning to end, this guy's just doing a job, hunting down and terminating human-like replicants and from what we see, not doing it very well.
 Each encounter with his quarries sees him caught off guard and rather surprisingly incompetent, at odds with what his superior (M. Emmet Walsh) says when he somehow talks Decker out of retirement.
 Decker doesn't seem to care for the job either, or for anything else really.
 He does express some feelings for the replicant Rachael (Sean Young), a secretary at the Tyrell Corporation where the replicants are designed.
 Yet these emotions seem rather superfluous since she's saved his life during an encounter with an adversary and according to Deckard he "owes her one" (which means he won't be coming after her but "somebody will").

 In search of some motivation or emotional depth one might turn to the replicants like Roy Batty (Rutger Hauer) the rebels' leader.
 He's certainly motivated to increase his short life span and cares for his fellow androids.
 One senses his betrayal and anger toward his "maker" Tyrell (Joe Turkel) after confronting him and discovering that his short time left is scientifically inevitable.
-Even though Batty kills Tyrell one can understand this action; after all we have somewhat similar story references like Frankenstein and Island of Lost Souls.
+Even though Batty kills Tyrell, one can understand this action; after all we have somewhat similar story references such as Frankenstein and Island of Lost Souls.
 However, any empathy he might have gained is quickly lost when we hear that he's also inexplicably killed J.F.
-Sebastian (William Sanderson), an acknowledged "friend" of Batty's whom the storytellers have gone to some effort to build sympathy for.
+Sebastian (William Sanderson), an acknowledged friend of Batty's whom the storytellers have gone to some effort to build sympathy for.
 Plus Sebastian helped him find and meet Tyrell.
-None of the other characters are given enough time to register much interest including Sean Young's Rachael and that's sad because this film is beautiful to look at, contains some fascinating symbolism, as well as a few poetic lines of dialogue, but it's all in service of an overall, un-engaging and dramatically flat motion picture.
+None of the other characters are given enough time to register much interest including Sean Young's Rachael and that's sad because this film is beautiful to look at, contains some fascinating symbolism, as well as a few poetic lines of dialogue but it's all in service of an overall un-engaging and dramatically flat motion picture.

 Next Time: Top Ten Fool's Gold #2 Blue Velvet